Ena Shibahara: 2022: French mixed title, doubles No. 4

-2023: Major finalist, WTA 1000 doubles title & singles debut
+2023: Australian doubles final, Canada doubles title

 At the Australian Open, she reached the semifinals of a major for the third time in her career, partnering again with Shuko Aoyama.
-The pair defeated second-seeded pair of Coco Gauff and Jessica Pegula to reach their first Grand Slam final.
+The pair defeated second-seeded pair of Coco Gauff and Jessica Pegula to reach their first Grand Slam tournament final.
 However, they were defeated in straight sets by defending champions, Krejčíková and Siniaková.

 She won her ninth title at the Rosmalen Open and her first WTA 1000 title at the Canadian Open, partnering Aoyama.

 She qualified for the singles main draw of the WTA 1000 Guadalajara Open but lost to Karolína Plíšková.

 In doubles, the pair Shibahara and Aoyama qualified for the WTA Finals for the second time with a seeding of No. 3 but lost in the round robin stage.

-2024–2025: First WTA quarterfinal, major & top 125 debuts in singles
+2024–2026: US Open singles debut

-After entering the main draw as a lucky loser, Shibahara won her first WTA Tour singles main-draw match, when she defeated Tamara Korpatsch in three sets in the first round at the WTA 250 Prague Open, her second career victory over a top 100 player.

-She also made her major debut in singles at the 2024 US Open, after qualifying into the main draw.
+After entering the main draw at the 2024 Prague Open as a lucky loser, Shibahara won her first WTA Tour singles match defeating Tamara Korpatsch, in three sets, her second career victory over a top 100 player.
+She also made her Grand Slam tournament singles debut at the 2024 US Open, after qualifying into the main draw.
 She recorded her first singles win at a major over Australian Daria Saville, before losing to world No. 1, Iga Świątek in the second round, in straight sets.
 She also qualified for the main draw at the WTA 500 Guadalajara Open for the second time and defeated another Australian and fellow qualifier, Kimberly Birrell, for her second WTA Tour win.

-She won her 11th doubles title at the 2024 Japan Women's Open in Osaka partnering Laura Siegemund.
+She won her 11th doubles title at the 2024 Japan Women's Open in Osaka, partnering Laura Siegemund.
 Shibahara and Siegemund ended runners-up at the Pan Pacific Open, losing to Shuko Aoyama and Eri Hozumi in the final.

-At the 2025 ATX Open, Shibahara qualified for the main draw and reached her first WTA Tour quarterfinal defeating Kaja Juvan and again Kimberly Birrell.
+At the 2025 ATX Open, Shibahara qualified for the main draw and reached her first singles tour-level quarterfinal defeating Kaja Juvan and again Kimberly Birrell.
 As a result, she returned to world No. 134 in the singles rankings on 3 March 2025.
-She also qualified for a consecutive year at the 2025 US Open.
+She also qualified for a consecutive year at the 2025 US Open in singles.

+In doubles at the 2026 Australian Open she reached the semifinals with Vera Zvonareva.

-Performance timeline
+Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup and Olympic Games are included in win–loss records and career statistics.